999root/metascrub/README.md

 ## How to use

-> Run setup.py to install libs
+Run setup.py to install pyexiftool

+'''
-''' python setup.py
+python setup.py
+'''